Spectral energy density

 Phonopy calculations

 Next we’ll use phonopy and calorine to generate the phonon dispersion of graphite.
 First we’ll use calorine to set up an ase calculator.
-The potential can be downloaded from
+The potential is found directly in this directory nep-C-CX.txt.

 [5]: